 We make three main contributions to the literature.
 First, building on the existing framework of extrapolative bubbles, we propose a framework that integrates extrapolation with realization utility.
-This framework generates a novel volume mechanism that potentially provides a micro-foundation for flip-flopping during financial bubbles.
-Previous models highlight disagreement in beliefs (Harrison and Kreps 1978; Scheinkman and Xiong 2003), wavering between signals (Barberis et al. 2018), overconfidence (Gervais and Odean 2001; Scheinkman and Xiong 2003), and short-term speculation (DeFusco et al. 2020) as possible drivers of volume.
-Our mechanism, however, is based on the tension between extrapolation-a feature of beliefs-and the disposition effect-a feature of preferences.
-More fundamentally, this tension arises from differential asset holdings: asset returns affect belief formation similarly for all investors, but affect preferences differently depending on the investor's asset holdings.
-This mechanism proposes a new source of volume, the importance of which we quantify.
+This framework generates a novel volume mechanism, one that provides a micro-foundation for flip-flopping during financial bubbles.
+Previous models have highlighted disagreement in beliefs (Harrison and Kreps 1978; Scheinkman and Xiong 2003), wavering between signals (Barberis et al. 2018), overconfidence (Gervais and Odean 2001; Scheinkman and Xiong 2003), and short-term speculation (DeFusco, Nathanson, and Zwick 2020) as possible drivers of volume.
+In contrast, our mechanism is based on the tension between extrapolation, a feature of beliefs, and the disposition effect, a feature of preferences.
+More fundamentally, this tension arises from differential asset holdings: asset returns affect belief formation similarly for all investors but affect preferences differently depending on the investor's asset holdings.

 Second, we document new empirical findings about the sources of high volume, a defining feature of a financial bubble.
-Most empirical studies of bubbles focus on understanding the patterns of prices and holdings (e.g., Brunnermeier and Nagel, 2004; Griffin et al., 2011; Bian et al., 2018a,b) with limited attention devoted to volume.
-One notable exception is DeFusco et al. (2020); they show that much of the volume is driven by short-term speculation.
-Our results confirm that model's predictions about how the interaction of extrapolation and the disposition effect contributes to rising volume.
-Moreover, we quantify the importance of our mechanism and show that it was responsible for an additional 30-percent increase in trading volume during the recent Chinese stock bubble.
+Most empirical studies of bubbles focus on understanding the patterns of prices and holdings (e.g., Brunnermeier and Nagel 2004; Griffin et al. 2011; Bian et al. 2018a,b) with limited attention devoted to volume.
+One notable exception is DeFusco, Nathanson, and Zwick (2020); they show that much of the volume is driven by short-term speculation.
+We confirm our model's predictions about how the interaction of extrapolation and the disposition effect contributes to rising volume.
+Moreover, we quantify the importance of our mechanism and show that it was responsible for an additional 30% increase in trading volume during the recent Chinese stock bubble.

 Third, we empirically show that extrapolators are responsible for a bubble's price dynamics.
-While this intuition is behind most extrapolative models of bubbles (e.g., Glaeser and Nathanson 2017; Barberis et al. 2018), empirical evidence has been scarce due to data limitations and the lack of a plausible empirical strategy.
-The granularity of our data allows us to examine the arrival of extrapolators at a high frequency and rule out common concerns such as reverse causality.
-We thus provide empirical support not only to our own model, but also to other models of extrapolation.
+While this intuition is behind most extrapolative models of bubbles (e.g., Glaeser and Nathanson 2017; Barberis et al. 2018), evidence has been scarce because of data limitations and the lack of a plausible empirical strategy.
+The granularity of our data allows us to examine the arrival of extrapolators at a high frequency and rule out common concerns, such as reverse causality.
+We thus provide empirical support not only to our own model but also to other models of extrapolation.